 On day two we watch the sun rise over the arid Kalahari, sipping on our morning coffee and tucking into a delicious breakfast.

 Then we head to the frontier town of Ghanzi, known as the capital of the Kalahari.
 Ghanzi is home to some of the last remaining traditional Bushmen, the original inhabitants of Southern Africa.
-We embark on a bush walk with the San bushmen, learning about the local flora and fauna.
+We embark on an educational bush walk with the San Bushmen, learning about the local flora and fauna.
 Gaining insight into the customs and survival strategies of these semi-nomadic, hunter-gatherers of the Kalahari is a unique cultural experience.

 Tonight we stay at a comfortable lodge surrounded by a large piece of open land, a place owned and managed by the local community.

-The Okavango Delta is an enormous wetland area, beginning in the Angolan Highlands and ending in the Kalahari Desert.
+The Okavango Delta is an enormous wetland area, beginning in the Angolan Highlands in the north and ending in the Kalahari Desert in the south.
 This unique water system constitutes the largest inland delta in the world, made up of serene lagoons, winding channels and secluded islands.
 The delta provides a diverse environment for a wide variety of wild animals, other creatures, birds and plant species.
 We may come across some of the shy animals found in the delta, including the red lechwe antelope that the area is known to host.

-Our journey into the Okavango Delta begins near the panhandle, where we initially travel by motorboat and then transfer to mekoros (traditional dugout canoes).
+Our journey into the Okavango Delta begins near the panhandle, where we initially travel by motorboat and then transfer to mokoros (traditional dugout canoes).

 Our day begins with an early start for our journey out of the delta.
-First we travel by mokoro and then we take a motorboat ride to our vehicle for the transfer to Maun.
+First, we travel by mokoro and then we take a motorboat ride to our vehicle for the transfer to Maun.
 In the afternoon we arrive in Maun, pausing for supplies, before heading to the lodge to freshen up and tuck into a catered meal.
-The safari lodge is on the banks of the Boteti River and offers comfortable en-suite accommodation, a swimming pool, bar and restaurant.
+The safari lodge is on the banks of the Boteti River, which changes direction depending on the season, and offers comfortable en-suite accommodation, a swimming pool, bar and restaurant.

 We return to Maun early in the morning to stock up on supplies for the next exciting leg of our safari adventure, which is focused on game viewing.
 Setting off on our five-day wildlife adventure we pass rural villages along the way.
 A well-equipped 4x4 safari vehicle is used for our game viewing excursion in Botswana's top game parks.